JohnBarrabas/Gutenberg-Narrative-Text-Corpus/README.md

 > ./06-ExtractText.pl         # Separate narrative text, save as separate files
 ````

-Once all scripts have run, the subdirectory "../TextData"
+Once all scripts have run, the directory "TextData" in the top-level project directory
-will contain a list of extracted narrative text files.
+will contain the extracted narrative text files.

-Additionally, the process will generate "../Library.JSON",
+Additionally, the process will generate a library catalog file "Library.JSON" in the
-a database of the Gutenberg book information: title, author, encoding, language,
+top-level project directory containing book information: title, author, encoding,
-and so on.

-The Library.JSON file may be loaded by your program (perl, javascript, or python) to
+language, and so on.
+The catalog file is JSON encoded, and may be easily loaded by
-facilitate further processing.
+a program you write (perl, javascript, or python) to facilitate further processing.

 For example: